owenyeo/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in the list.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Finding common free times with friend(s) : `cft`

+Finds friend(s) with the same free times as you.

+Format: `cft [n/NAME]`

+* Finds common free times with friend of the specified `NAME`.
+* Finds common free times with **all friends** in the list if `NAME` is not included.

+Successful Command:

+Found common free time with friend.
+`Here are the contacts with the same free time as you:`
+- `Andre [Monday 1230 1300]`
+- `Owen [Sunday 1200 1400]`

+You have no free time: `You have no free time!`

+No common free times with friends: `You have no contacts with the same free time as you!`

+Unsuccessful Command:

+Displays an error message

+Examples:
+* `cft` lists all friends .
+* `cft n/Betsy` finds people with the name `Betsy` and displays the common free times with this list.

 ### Clearing all entries : `clear`

 Clears all entries from TimetaBRO.